Quick Answer

 Use a short checklist that your commercial lead, finance lead, and counsel can all read the same way.
 If money is still moving, generate or confirm the exact payment artifact first, whether that is an invoice, receipt, or settlement transfer note from the Free Invoice Generator.
 If the relationship is ending completely, keep the commercial close aligned with the legal close by using the same discipline as How to Fire a Client Professionally.

-For cross-border files, distinguish a 2005 Hague choice-of-court question from a 1958 New York Convention enforcement question before you give up leverage.
+For cross-border files, distinguish a 2005 Hague choice-of-court question from a 1958 New York Convention enforcement question before you give up your position.
 Those are different routes with different proof needs, and your operating file should show which path your counsel is actually testing.
 That extra checklist work is not ceremony.
 It is how you stop broad closure language from getting signed while 2 or 3 operational tasks are still open.

 Confidence comes from rhythm, not bravado: log the issue, verify the facts, then sequence settlement terms so performance is completed before any broad closure.
 If you use a covenant not to sue, tie it to clear conditions precedent instead of assuming the other side will perform later.